One concern I’ve gotten from a few Christians is that I place a greater emphasis on Adult Nursing Relationships than the Bible does.

 Again, for me, it’s really about said underlying desires.
 If I found anything that’s simultaneously more deeply intimate, spiritually meaningful, sexually gratifying, and promotes a stronger nurturing bond, an ANR would take a back seat.
 It’s more about intimacy than sexual obsession.

-One reason I appear to idolize it is Couples Nursing’s uncompromising, unattenuable nature.
+One reason I appear to idolize it is Couples Nursing’s uncompromising, unattenuable, binary nature.
 ANR-desiring Christians are in a tough spot.
-Say for example, you’re very affectionate and ideally would like to spend at least 30 minutes of your day cuddling, but God provides a godly and outstanding mate who’s less affectionate and only comfortable with 15 minutes, you probably won’t mind marrying them.
+Say for example, you’re very affectionate and want 30 minutes of cuddling daily, you’ll probably settle for 15 with the otherwise “perfect” mate.
 At least you still get to do some snuggling.
 No meeting halfway with ANRs, however.
 You’re either in an Adult Nursing Relationship or you’re not, just like there’s no such thing as being half pregnant.

 I’ve said I’m far too convinced about the benefits of an ANR to not be upfront about my desire.
 But I don’t want it so much that I’ve lost all biblical grounding and I’m always mastered by it.
 I’ve had to turn down possible relationships with Christian women who agreed to an ANR in marriage.
 Some just weren’t my type and one was simply too prideful to bother pursuing.
 Because a believer wants an ANR doesn’t make him or her blind to more important spiritual details.